elephantrobotics/mycobot_docs/mycobot_280_PI(2023)en/2-BasicSettings/4.FirstTimeInstallation/4-FirstTimeInstallation.md

-# Power on and preliminary test
+## 4.Power on and preliminary test
 ## Power on the robot

 Before operation, please make sure that you have read and followed the contents of **Chapter 3 Safety Instructions** to ensure safe operation.
 At the same time, connect the power adapter to the robot arm and fix the base of the robot arm on the table.
 The connection method is shown in Figure 3-1: